 It is envisaged that these identified problems will be tackled through the “CSO Development for the Promotion and Advancement of Migrant Rights (CSO DPAMR)” project.
 The stated objective will be achieved by three expected results described below:

 Result 1: Improved awareness of and adherence to labour laws among target employers and migrant workers

 Result 2: Enhanced CSO capacity to engage in policy dialogue platforms and networks for migrant rights and

 Result 3: Strengthened collaboration between CSOs, local authorities, and private sector to bring about improved labour/human rights for migrant workers

-Timeframe of the Paralegal Alumni Training
+Timeframe and duration of the consultancy

 Background of the Consultant

 Submission of Application

 Thailand Migration Report 2014, International Organization for Migration (IOM).